GiacomoFerro/Liveness-Project/README.md

 Read report.pdf in order to have an explanation.

-HOW TO IMPORT AND RUN CODE:
+HOW TO IMPORT AND RUN THE CODE:

 - Download LivenessProject folder
 - From Eclipse environment select File->Import->General->File System->LivenessProject.
+- configure corpoJava.txt's path in MainLauncher.java
-- Run MainLauncher.java but before you need to configure corpoJava.txt path
+- Run MainLauncher.java

 You need at least JavaSE-1.8, JgraphT and JavaCC packages on your Eclipse workspace.
 See following links: